Axis

 Three states

-None of these is better.
-They’re just different defaults.
+None is better.
+They just land differently.

 Logical